Anonymous642/UCCA/README.md

 4- On the newly opened simulation window, select a time span for your simulation to run (see times for each default test-case below) and the press "Shift+F2" to run.

 5- In the green wave window you will see values for several signals.
 The imporant ones are "vrased_reset", and "pc[15:0]". pc cointains the program counter value. vrased_reset corresponds to the value of UCCA's reset signal, as described in the paper.
+To add vrased_reset to the simulation waveform, click tb_openMSP430_fpga -> dut -> openMSP430_0 in the Scope window.
+Then in the Objects window search for vrased_reset, right click it, and select add to wave window.
+This will add the signal to the bottom of the waveform.

 In Vivado simulation, all test-cases provided by default loop infinitely.
 For all test-cases except simple_app the device should reset in the middle of execution.